phnmnl/container-pwiz/README.md

 Please note that for licensing reasons we can not include all required files in this repository.
 Please head over to http://proteowizard.sourceforge.net/downloads.shtml and place the installer pwiz-setup-3.0.9098-x86.msi in this directory.
+Also note that the build is known to fail with Docker-1.9, make sure to use Docker-1.10 or above.

 ## Using the Docker image